XJTUeducation/Caffe-Opt/README.md

 1. Naive Caffe implementations for Convolutions and Batch-Normalization are memory hungry.
 Hence, A "MemoryBank" class has been added and is declared as a member in Layer.hpp.
 In this way, any Layer can demand memory which can be resued or non-reusable by specifying a bank_id and a shareable flag.

 2. Col2Im and Im2Col implementations are also memory hungry.
 For feature maps having large spatial dimensions, Col2Im and Im2Col demands excessively large memory. e.g. for a kernel size 3x3, stride = 1, Pad = 0 and feature_map of size 1x1600x256x256, it would require approx 3.7 GB.
 However, preallocating such a large memory doesn't show improvement in convolution operation.
 Hence, to avoid this, the convolution is broken into smaller operations during forward and backward pass.
+Hence only a small amount of memory is allocated such as 250MB.
+The same work can also be done in as low as 1 MB.
+There is no timing overhead introduced due to this optimization.
+This happenes due to the fact is GPU cann't process all spatial locations at once due to limited computing cores.

     Forward Pass: In this case, only a chunk of spatial locations out of HxW is processed.
     Backward pass: While in this case, a chunk of channels is processed with all HxW locations.